jacobbroughton/eCommerce-WebApp/PLAN.md

 - Let users edit their profile info, and add new info
 - Adjust image resize
 - Let users choose their grid layout
-- Add filtering
 - Let sellers create "stores"
 - Make picture full screen on click
 - Make all selling fields required.
-- Add "wanted" section.
+- Add services section.
+- Bidding system for promoted adverts
 - Add "As of 3:45pm 3/4/20" next to the sold status on listing
     - Update whenever the user has checked the site again
 - Add dark mode (context).
 - Consider utilizing cookies for temporary buyers accounts, or something else.
 - Add menu/options on rightclick of mouse (ex.
 Spotify).
-- Add basic "Report Listing" functionality.
+- Add reporting system
 - Add "similar" section for each listing, maybe 3 or 4..
-- Add admin panel.
-- Come up with a name.
 - Add trust factors (ex. eBay, pinkbike)
+- Add disabled but visible signed in buttons